-After birth, babies are biologically programmed to attach to at least one person that they can rely on to respond to their needs.
+After birth, babies are biologically programmed to attach to at least one person that will respond to their needs.
 This attachment is secure, and according to attachment theory, it is likely the most important factor in whether or not the child will live a healthy physical and emotional life.

-Attachment theory came about when psychologists noted that babies have an innate need for emotional comfort from caregivers.
 After World War II, psychologist John Bowlby observed that children he saw in orphanages were not thriving even though they were clothed, warm, and fed.
-Bowlby thought the problem must be from the one thing they didn’t have— a primary caregiver to rely on for comfort and reassurance.
+Bowlby thought the problem must be from the one thing they didn’t have: a primary caregiver to rely on for comfort and reassurance.

-Psychologist Harry Harlow expanded on the observations of Bowlby when he studied baby monkeys.
-He gave infant monkeys an option of a figure covered in cloth that felt similar to an adult monkey or a non-cuddly figure of wires that provided food.
-He found the baby monkeys consistently chose the cloth figure for comfort over the wire that provided sustenance.
+Psychologist Harry Harlow expanded on Bowlby’s observations when he studied baby monkeys.
+He gave them an option of a figure covered in cloth that felt similar to an adult monkey or a non-cuddly figure of wires that provided food.
+He found the baby monkeys consistently chose the cloth figure.

 When an attachment isn’t secure, their needs can go unmet, which leads to stress.
 The stress hormone cortisol causes systems in the body to slow down and become less effective.
 Cortisol can slow down metabolism, suppress the immune system, and even damages memory and thinking capabilities.

 Not having secure attachments can even make it difficult for the child to have future relationships.
-Studies show us that a child with a secure attachment can better empathize and form secure relationships in adulthood.
+Children with secure attachment can better empathize and form secure relationships in adulthood.

 Lesson 2: If you struggle to know whether to comfort your child or encourage them to be more independent, use The Circle of Security.

 It’s hard to know when to comfort your child or encourage their independence.
-For this reason, the authors made the Circle of Security give a framework for parents to build secure attachments and balance both comfort and autonomy.
+For this reason, the authors created the Circle of Security.

 Around three o’clock is when your child is exploring, but they still need your watchful care as support.
 There are four ways to meet their needs while they explore.
 The first is actually to watch what they are doing.
 Next, a child needs to be delighted.
 They need to celebrate small things, like getting to the top of a playground ladder.